コンテンツにスキップ

 Aburatsubo Marine Park

-Aburatsubo Marine Park opened in April 1968 as part of the 70th anniversary project of Keikyu Railway.
-The exhibition facility, "Fish Kingdom," features a large, rotating aquarium tank called the Donut Sea.
-You can see many fish swimming leisurely, including sawfish, grey nurse sharks, and bull sharks.
-The sight of so many fish swimming around you is truly impressive.
+Aburatsubo Marine Park opened in April 1968 as part of the Keikyu Railway's 70th anniversary celebrations.
+The "Fish Kingdom" exhibition facility features a large, circular aquarium called the Donut Sea.
+You can see many fish swimming leisurely, including sawfish, sand tiger sharks, and bull sharks.
+The sight of so many fish swimming around you is truly breathtaking.

-Additionally, specimens of megamouth sharks and giant squids, as well as academic dissection results, are on display.
+Also on display are specimens of megamouth sharks and giant squids, as well as the results of academic dissections.

-Another must-see is the dolphin and sea lion show at "Fantasia."
-It is a program rich in storylines, and the one I saw was about taking over the world from an oil pot.
+Another must-see is the dolphin and sea lion show in the "Fantasium."
+The program is rich in storylines, and the one I saw was about taking over the world from Aburatsubo.
 The dolphins and sea lions performed in perfect unison to take over the world.

 There are also exhibits based on the local Sagami sea and Miura nature, allowing visitors to learn about the characteristics of Sagami sea and Miura nature.

 Due to the significant deterioration of its buildings and facilities, Aburatsubo Marine Park is scheduled to close on September 30, 2021.
-Aburatsubo Marine Park has a 53-year history, and many visitors probably have fond memories of the park.
-We would like to say "thank you" to Aburatsubo Marine Park for creating so many wonderful memories for us.
+With a 53-year history, Aburatsubo Marine Park is sure to hold fond memories for many visitors.
+We would like to express our gratitude to Aburatsubo Marine Park for creating so many wonderful memories.

-Kanagawa aquariums have exhibits that are very locally rooted.
-There are many facilities where you can learn about the local sea, nature, and ecosystems, and I was able to learn about the geographical and natural features of Kanagawa.
-It is a very valuable experience to learn about Kanagawa and the earth while interacting with fish and animals.
-Why not visit one of them?
+Kanagawa's aquariums have exhibits that are deeply rooted in the local area.
+There are many facilities where you can learn about the local ocean, nature, and ecosystems, and I was able to learn about Kanagawa's geographical and natural features.
+It's a very valuable experience to learn about Kanagawa and the Earth while interacting with fish and animals.
+Why not give it a try?